You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 Nasturtium is a great decoy plant you can try.
 It attracts pests such as leafhoppers, cabbage worms, aphids, whiteflies, spider mites, and flea beetles.

-Beans, cucumbers, cabbage, squash, and many other vegetables benefit from the addition of nasturtiums planted along the garden borders.
+Beans, cucumbers, cabbage, squash, and many other vegetables benefit from nasturtiums planted along garden borders.

 3. Chervil